-- 1. Contribute to an integrated network of safe, high quality pedestrian routes: - Locate and design station access stairs, escalators and lifts to distribute pedestrian traffic safely in relation to the capacity of surrounding routes. - Locate and design entry points for over site development to respect pedestrian desire lines and to avoid major congestion points. - Create frontage activation along streets and laneways. - Provide appropriate weather protection to Swanston Street and La Trobe Street footpaths. - 2.
+- 1. Contribute to an integrated network of safe, high quality pedestrian routes: - Locate and design station access stairs, escalators and lifts to distribute pedestrian traffic safely in relation to the capacity of surrounding routes. - Locate and design entry points for over site development to respect pedestrian desire lines and to avoid major congestion points. - Create frontage activation along streets and laneways. - Provide appropriate weather protection to Swanston Street and La Trobe Street footpaths. - Widen the footpath as appropriate on the west side of Swanston Street between La Trobe Street and Little La Trobe Street. - 2.
 Allow for servicing, deliveries, and waste removal from the station and over site development, so as not to compromise frontage activation objectives. - 3.
-Address issues of servicing neighbouring properties. - 4.
-Ensure that over-site development is fully integrated into station design to ensure an overall cohesive, safe and functional station precinct. - 5.
-Create clear delineation between private-sector building and station infrastructure for ease of maintenance and operation.
+Address issues of servicing neighbouring properties.

+- 4. Integrate over site development with the station and associated infrastructure. - 5.
+Create clear delineation between private-sector building and station infrastructure for ease of maintenance and operation. - 6.
+Development must not cast any additional shadows across the State Library forecourt between 11.00 am and 2.00 pm from 22 March to 22 September.